Humboldt Broncos bus crash

-On April 6, 2018, sixteen people were killed and thirteen were injured when a northbound coach bus struck a westbound semi-trailer truck near Armley, Saskatchewan, Canada.
-The driver of the semi-truck had failed to yield at a flashing stop sign at the intersection of Highways 35 and 335.
-The semi-trailer was travelling at a speed of approximately 100 kph.
+On April 6, 2018, 16 people were killed and 13 were injured when a northbound coach bus struck a westbound semi-trailer truck that blew through a stop sign near Armley, Saskatchewan, Canada.
+The driver of the truck had failed to yield at a flashing stop sign at the intersection of Saskatchewan Highways 35 and 335 while driving at a speed of approximately 100 kph.
 Most of the deceased and injured were players from the Humboldt Broncos, a junior ice hockey team from Humboldt, Saskatchewan, which plays in the Saskatchewan Junior Hockey League (SJHL).

-On July 6, 2018, the RCMP charged 29-year-old Jaskirat Singh Sidhu, the driver of the semi-truck, with sixteen counts of dangerous operation of a motor vehicle causing death and 13 counts of dangerous operation of a motor vehicle causing bodily injury.
+On July 6, 2018, the Royal Canadian Mounted Police (RCMP) charged 29-year-old Jaskirat Singh Sidhu, the driver of the truck, with sixteen counts of dangerous operation of a motor vehicle causing death and thirteen counts of dangerous operation of a motor vehicle causing bodily injury.
 In early 2019, Sidhu pleaded guilty to the charges and was sentenced to eight years in prison.
 Sidhu, an immigrant from India, plans to appeal deportation from Canada if he is granted parole.

-The crash made news around the world, and prompted condolences from public figures and celebrities, vigils, and tributes, such as people leaving hockey sticks outside their doors.
-A GoFundMe crowdfunding campaign set a national record by raising more than $15,000,000.
+The crash prompted condolences from public figures and celebrities, along with vigils and tributes such as people leaving hockey sticks outside their doors.
+A GoFundMe crowdfunding campaign set a national record by raising more than CA$15,000,000.
+The crash was the deadliest road accident in Canada since the 1997 Les Éboulements bus accident, which killed 44 people.

 Background

-Saskatchewan Highways 35 and 335 meet at a right-angle intersection near the village of Armley in the Rural Municipality of Connaught, Saskatchewan.
-The intersection is commonly known as "Armley Corner".
+Saskatchewan Highways 35 and 335 meet at a right-angle intersection near the village of Armley in the Rural Municipality of Connaught.
+The intersection is commonly known as "Armley Corner."
 Traffic on Highway 35, running north–south, has the right of way at the intersection and a speed limit of 100 kph.
 Traffic on Highway 335, both westbound and eastbound, has a speed limit of 100 km/h dropping to 60 kph at the intersection, which has stop signs with flashing red lights.

 The signal lights were installed after a fatal traffic collision at the same intersection in 1997, in which six members of a family from British Columbia were killed.
 Six memorial crosses in the intersection's southeast corner commemorate those deaths.
-The coroner's report on the 1997 accident suggested "additional warning device approaching Highway 35 from the west, which could include rumble strips", but this was not implemented since the last crash occurred in 1988.
+The coroner's report on the 1997 accident suggested "additional warning device approaching Highway 35 from the west, which could include rumble strips," but this was not implemented since the last crash had occurred in 1988.

 From 2011 to 2015, Saskatchewan had 13.2 traffic deaths per 100,000 people, the highest rate of any province or territory in Canada and over double the national average.